1942 in the Negro Leagues

 - Minneapolis-St. Paul Gophers, managed by Jim Brown

-The Buckeyes played in both Cincinnati and Cleveland, though Cleveland hosted the majority of their home games.
+The Buckeyes played in both Cincinnati and Cleveland, though Cleveland hosted the plurality of their home games.
 They made Cleveland their only home beginning with the 1943 season.
 Cincinnati was already home host to the Clowns of the Negro Major League, and would remain so when the Clowns joined the NAL in 1943.

 Leading Players